A Simple and Approximately Optimal Mechanism for an Additive Buyer: The Core-Tail Decomposition

 \subsection{Defining the Core and Prior Results}

 Below we formalize the notion of the core.
 We introduce some notation that will be used throughout the paper.
-By the ``null'' distribution, we mean a distribution whose product with any other distribution is also a null distribution, and that outputs $\bot$ with probability $1$.
+Many definitions below define distributions conditioned on events.
+Sometimes, these events will have probability $0$ of occurring.
+For simplicity of notation, we'll define a ``null'' distribution which deterministically outputs $0$, and replace any distribution conditioned on a zero probability event with the null distribution.